mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Derived Stats

 #### Defense
-We use Defense Rolls to Defend Attacks.
+We use Opposed Tests for Defense.

-Defense = Roll + Reaction
+Attacker: `Attack Attribute dice + Skill`, Effect die drives Net Effect → damage add.

+Defender: `Body Dice Code ND6 + Reaction`

+Winner by total; ties to attacker.

 #### Physical Health

-Physical Health = (Body Dice Code x4) x 4.
+Physical Health = ((8 * Body dice) + pips) * 2

 If you had a Body of 2D6 you you would have 32 Health.
 You add the Pips after the fact.

-If yo uhad 2D6 +2 you would have 34 Health.
+If yo uhad 2D6 +2 you would have 36 Health.
+(8*2) = (16 + 2) * 2 = 36

-Once you reach 0 health you are unconcious and begin bleeding to death.
+Once you reach 0 health you are Unconscious and begin bleeding to death.
 You can bleed until you max your Overflow and then you are dead.

 #### Stun Health

-Stun Health = (Willpower Dice Code x4) x 4
+Stun Health = ((8 * Willpower dice) + pips) * 2

 This is where Stun Damage is recorded.
-If it reaches 0 you fall unconcious and any further damage begins to affect Physical.
+If it reaches 0 you fall Unconscious and any further damage begins to affect Physical.

 #### Overflow

 This is how far into the Negatives you can go before you die.

-Overflow = Body Dice Code X 4
+Overflow = (4 * Body Dice) + pips

 If you had a Body of 2D6 you would have an Overflow of 8